openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-windows.md

 .. tab:: Additional Requirements for GPU

-  GPU Acceleration in Windows containers feature requires to meet Windows host, OpenVINO and Docker requirements:
+   To use GPU Acceleration in Windows containers, make sure that the following requirements for Windows host, OpenVINO and Docker are met:

   - [Windows requirements](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/gpu-acceleration):
     - The container host must be running Windows Server 2019 or Windows 10 of version 1809 or higher.